The Rectory is a Grade II listed building in the Flintshire local planning authority area, Wales. First listed on 19 July 2002. House.

 Description

-The rear faces a small walled yard.
-A central segmental-headed horned sash stair is centrally placed, to the L of which is the lower rear wing.
-This has 2 hornless sash windows in the upper-storey of its gable end.
-Its E side wall has a single window replaced in an earlier segmental-headed opening, and a small-pane sash window to its L. In the R (E) gable end of the main range is an added late C19 canted bay window with 4-pane sash, above which is a small-pane hornless sash window.
+At the rear, the house faces a small walled yard.
+A central segmental-headed horned sash stair is positioned in the middle, with a lower rear wing to the left.
+This wing has two hornless sash windows in the upper storey of its gable end.
+The east side wall of the wing has a single window that has replaced an earlier segmental-headed opening, along with a small-pane sash window to its left.
+The right gable end of the main range has an added late 19th-century canted bay window with a 4-pane sash, above which is a small-pane hornless sash window.

-The house is planned around a central stair hall with principal rooms R and L divided by thick partition walls, which have panelled reveals to the doorways and panelled doors.
-The windows also retain panelled shutters.
-The hall has a disc and corbelled plaster frieze.
-The dog-leg stair has balusters concealed behind boards.
-The attic stair has a plain balusters and newels.
-The attic rooms have boarded doors.
+Internally, the house is arranged around a central stair hall, with principal rooms on the right and left divided by thick partition walls.
+These walls have panelled reveals for the doorways and panelled doors.
+The windows in the principal rooms also retain panelled shutters.
+The hall features a disc and corbelled plaster frieze.
+The dog-leg stair has balusters that are concealed behind boards, while the attic stair has plain balusters and newels.
+The attic rooms are equipped with boarded doors.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.